jnbaum/SWE6733-Group-1/README.md

 * Refactor the codebase for clarity, scalability, and portfolio use
 * Updating user profiles and additional photo storage

+Stakeholders:

+* <ins>Outdoor Lovers & Adventurers</ins> - These are the individuals who are searching for partners who share a common interest in adventuring.
+As the primary user demographic and beneficiaries, their satisfaction will be the key factor in determing the application's success.
+* <ins>Outdoor Organization & Guides</ins> - A third party may be interested in using Rovaly application to find and connect with potential participants.
+This can include local community groups, organization operatiors, and professional guides.
+* <ins>Investors</ins> - This party provides the funding and resources for the Rovaly team to carry out the application's development.
+The profit and growth to be gained will be contingent upon this product's success.

 ---

 ## Project Backlog Ordering Rationale